Battle of Barry: Camus

 No written evidence of Camus exists outside of the body of work which followed Boece.
 The story of Camus is likely to have been a misunderstanding of the name 'Camuston', or as it is in Boece's account (as translated by Bellenden), Camustane:

 Quhil at last, the Danis war vincust, and Camus chasit to the montanis.
 The Scottis followit on him with sic fury, that he was finaly slane.
 In signe heirof, the place, quhare he was slane, is callit yit, Camustane.

 Camuston no longer exists as a village, but for location see for example the 1794 map by Ainslie.
 The Camuston Cross, once thought to mark the place of Camus' death, is now thought to be a late Pictish era monument, dating from the 10th Century.
-'Camus' is not recognisable as a Scandinavian name, and that there are earlier variants of the place name, e.g. 'Cambistown' as it is called in documents from 1425–6, which has a Celtic etymology.
+'Camus' is not recognisable as a Scandinavian name, and that there are earlier variants of the place name, e.g. 'Cambistown' as it is called in documents from 1425 to 1426, which has a Celtic etymology.

 A burial disinterred near the Camuston cross was attributed by Maule as being the body of Camus: